 Do you have an aviation-related topic you'd like to explore in a technical paper?

 ATCA's Technical Paper Competition is Back!
+Virtually!

-Here are the general guidelines, which will also serve as the committee’s evaluation criteria:
+Here are the committee’s evaluation criteria:

 • Technical Merit: Think more technical capability, less procedural changes.